lyndon025/playtested/src/content/article/2023-03-08-a-cute-budget-jrpg--first-impressions---sephirothic-stories.md

 ---
-title: "A cute budget JRPG | First Impressions - Sephirothic Stories"
+author: lyndonguitar
+category: Review
-description: "Sephirothic Stories is a mobile game developed by KEMCO, a well known JRPG developer for the mobile platform, and it is another addition to their fast growing roster.
-As a japanese role-playing game, it features a turn-based combat experience, exploration with some unique mechanics, and a cute art-style."
+description: Sephirothic Stories is a mobile game developed by KEMCO, a well known JRPG developer for the mobile platform, and it is another addition to their fast growing roster.
+As a japanese role-playing game, it features a turn-based combat experience, exploration with some unique mechanics, and a cute art-style.
+featured: false
 pubDate: 2023-03-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "[premium]-sephirothic-stories"]
+tags:
-featured: false
+- taptap
+- '[premium]-sephirothic-stories'
-thumb: "/images/reviews/2023-03-08-a-cute-budget-jrpg--first-impressions---sephirothic-stories-0.avif"
+thumb: /images/reviews/2023-03-08-a-cute-budget-jrpg--first-impressions---sephirothic-stories-0.avif
+title: A cute budget JRPG | First Impressions - Sephirothic Stories
 ---

 <div class="gallery">